biruk2080/-AI-Security-Guardrail-/README.md

 `User Input → Rule-based Regex Check → Vector Similarity Check → LLM Classifier → Allow / Block`

-Each layer runs in order and short-circuits as soon as one flags the input as unsafe.
  The vector similarity layer draws on a Chroma store that is built offline by `Vector_DB.py`, and blocked requests can optionally be forwarded to Splunk.

 ## 🧠 Tech Stack